pirjademl/react-native-note-app/README.md

 # react-native-note-app

-A bear basic react native app with zustand for state management
+A bear basic React Native app with Zustand for state management.